pH-7/php-restful-api/readme.md

 # Build a PHP RESTful API

-This is the source code of my Udemy course **Build a Modern REST API with PHP 8**
+This is the source code of my Udemy course **[Build a Modern REST API with PHP 8.2](https://www.udemy.com/course/build-modern-php-api/)**

 ![Diagram showing example of REST API architecture](example-web-app-REST-API-architecture.svg)

 ## The course

-It is indispensable to enroll the Udemy course in order to understand and setup properly this project.
+It is indispensable to [enroll the Udemy course](https://www.udemy.com/course/build-modern-php-api/) in order to understand and setup properly this project.

 ## Quick Setup